WelcomeToTheDjango/VotaExpress/README.md

 ## Loading Pre-Database (Optional)

-> If you need a example data, you can simply import a fixture that will populate the database.
+> If you're looking for an example dataset, you can easily import a fixture to fill up the database.

 ```bash
 python3 manage.py loaddata initdata.json